mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 The default locale of MUI is English (United States).
 If you want to use other locales—follow the instructions below.

 :::warning
-This page focuses on the date format localization.
+This page focuses on date format localization.
 If you want to translate the texts inside the components—have a look at the [Translated components](/x/react-date-pickers/localization/) page.
 :::